TWBug/GoldCardHenge/content/gallery/all-hands-job-fair.en.md

 cover_image_alt: These photos are snapshots of our booth at the All Hands Job fair.
 There are a total of 8 pictures in this gallery.
 media_image: /cms-uploads/dsc02559.jpg
-media_image_alt: All Hands Job Fair
+media_image_alt: These photos are snapshots of our booth at the All Hands Job fair.
+There are a total of 8 pictures in this gallery.
 ---
 {{< gallery teaser="All Hands Job Fair" >}}
 {{< gallery-image src="/cms-uploads/event_2020-11-21_all-hands-taiwan_01.jpg" alt="These photos are snapshots of our booth at the All Hands Job fair.
 There are a total of 8 pictures in this gallery." >}}